MicrosoftDocs/power-platform/power-virtual-agents/advanced-create-topics-from-web.md

 2. Go to the **Suggested** tab.

-3. If this is the first time you're getting suggestions, the list of suggested topics will be blank, with a link to **Get started** or to **Learn more** (which will take you back to this page).
+3. If it's the first time you're getting suggestions, the list of suggested topics will be blank.
+A link to **Get started** or to **Learn more** will show instead.

 4. Click **Get started** or **Suggest topics** to open the suggestions extraction wizard.